input-output-hk/daedalus/README.md

 1) Install `yalc` globally using `yarn global add yalc`.
 2) Run `yalc publish` from the library's root directory that you want to link with Daedalus.
 3) Switch to Daedalus and run `yalc add <package-name>` or `yalc link <package-name>`.
-4) You should be able to start Daedalus and see the changes you are making locally in the package dependency.
+4) You should be able to start Daedalus and see the changes you are making locally in the library.

 #### 2) Using `yarn link`